 The most famous of these infrared sensitive telescopes is the James Clerk Maxwell Telescope in Hawaii.
 The earliest telescopes, developed in the seventeenth century, were optical telescopes, collecting visible light.
-Telescopes in the ultraviolet, X-ray, and $\gamma$ -ray regions are placed outside the atmosphere on satellites orbiting the Earth.
+Telescopes in the ultraviolet, X-ray, and γ -ray regions are placed outside the atmosphere on satellites orbiting the Earth.

 The Hubble Space Telescope (launched in 1990) gathers ultraviolet radiation as well as visible light.
-In the X-ray region, there is the Chandra X-ray Observatory (launched in 1999), and in the $\gamma$ -ray region, there is the new Fermi Gamma-ray Space Telescope (launched in 2008-taking the place of the Compton Gamma Ray Observatory, 1991-2000.).
+In the X-ray region, there is the Chandra X-ray Observatory (launched in 1999), and in the γ -ray region, there is the new Fermi Gamma-ray Space Telescope (launched in 2008-taking the place of the Compton Gamma Ray Observatory, 1991-2000).
+The James Webb Space Telescope, launched in late 2021, observes in a lower-frequency portion of the spectrum compared to Hubble.
+The JWST observes in long-wavelength visible light (red) through infrared, enabling it to detect objects that are further away, older, and fainter than previous telescopes could detect.